mohit-iitbh/medical-chatbot/README.md

 # medical-chatbot
-Chatbot able to interact with the users and respond to their queries related to medical terminologies.
+**Medical chatbot** able to interact with the users and respond to their queries related to medical terminologies by using **Retrieval-Augmented Generation(RAG)** methodology.

 ## Data used
 pdf format of the book "The Gale Encyclopedia of Medicine second edition volume 1"

 ## LLM used
 **open-source** LLama2 7b quantized model <br/>
-HuggingFace model link: https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML/blob/main/llama-2-7b-chat.ggmlv3.q8_0.bin
+System should have **minimum of 16GB RAM** to properly use the LLama2 7b quantized model HuggingFace model link: https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML/blob/main/llama-2-7b-chat.ggmlv3.q8_0.bin

 ## Interface designing